jumpinjackie/vscode-map-preview/CONFIGURATION.md

  * [WMTS](https://openlayers.org/en/latest/apidoc/module-ol_source_WMTS.html)
  * Please note: Due to current vscode configuration schema limitations, only `string` parameters documented above can be set at the moment.
 It is not possible to define parameters that are not `string` based.

+> NOTE: Due to vscode configuration schema limitations, it is not possible to make a custom base layer visible by default (through the `map.preview.defaultBaseLayer` configuration setting).
+A map preview will always start with such layers initially not visible.

 ### Configuration example

 ```